faraway1nspace/BayesCMR_workshop/README.md

 PART 4: Intro to Hidden Markov Models, a Unifying Framework for CMR
 -------------------------------------------------------------------

 This tutorial shows how the CJS, POPAN, PCRD, and MSCRD are just variants of a more general Hidden-Markov Model.
-Participants learn about how to specify <b>transmission matrices</b> and <b>emission matrices</b> in the JAGS syntax as well as the rationale behind<b>latent state markov process</b> and the <b>complete data likelihood</b> to recast a variety of CMR models as HMMs.
+Participants learn about how to specify <b>transmission matrices</b> and <b>emission matrices</b> in the JAGS syntax as well as the rationale behind the <b>latent state markov process</b> and the <b>complete data likelihood</b> to recast a variety of CMR models as HMMs.
-- exercise 1 is to run a simple HMM (like a POPAN model) for a single capture-history, then
+1. exercise 1 is to run a simple HMM (like a POPAN model) for a single capture-history, then
-- exercise 2 generalizes the HMM for multiple capture histories and time-varying parameters, then
+2. exercise 2 generalizes the HMM for multiple capture histories and time-varying parameters, then
-- exercise 3 add's POPAN-like derivatives to the JAGS script (Super-population, population abundance births, and probability of entry)
+3. exercise 3 add's POPAN-like derivatives to the JAGS script (Super-population, population abundance births, and probability of entry)

-See the lecture PDF
+See the [lecture PDF](https://github.com/faraway1nspace/BayesCMR_workshop/blob/master/PART4_introHMM/hmm_intro.pdf) and the [PDF describing the tutorials](https://github.com/faraway1nspace/BayesCMR_workshop/blob/master/PART4_introHMM/hmm_practical.pdf).
+The R code is in [PART 4 directory](./PART4_introHMM/).